DatabyClara/DatabyClara/README.md

 ## Welcome! ✨

 ### About me:
-- I'm an **Data Analyst** with a background in Environmental **Engineering**, passionate about using data, technology, and programming to solve real-world problems
+- I'm an **Data Analyst** with a background in Environmental **Engineering**.
+- Passionate about using data, technology, and programming to solve real-world problems.
-- **Interested** in climate, ESG, customer behavior and business analysis
+- **Interested** in climate, ESG, customer behavior and business analysis.
 - **Experienced** in data projects involving sustainability, customers, sales, cost-efficiency analysis, and mathematical modeling.

 ### Skills & Tools: